Foreign Interference Policy

 - National Security Legislation Amendment (Espionage and Foreign Interference) Act 2018

-- Foreign Relations (State and Territory Arrangements) Act 2020
+- Australia's Foreign Relations (State and Territory Arrangements) Act 2020

-The University Foreign Interference Taskforce (UFIT) Guidelines on Countering Foreign Interference in the Australian University Sector released in 2019 provide additional regulatory requirements on the University.
+The University Foreign Interference Taskforce (UFIT) Guidelines to Counter Foreign Interference in the Australian University Sector released in 2019 provide additional assurance requirements proportionate to the risk on the University.
 The implementation of these recommendations is monitored through the Integrity Unit within the Tertiary Education and Quality Standards Agency (TEQSA).

-This Policy must be considered in conjunction with the JCU policies, procedures, and accountabilities which govern the establishment and management of international agreements, contracts, joint ventures, MOUs, recruitment processes and partnerships.
+This Policy must be considered in conjunction with the JCU policies, procedures, and accountabilities which govern the establishment and management of foreign arrangements such as international agreements, contracts, joint ventures, MOUs, recruitment processes and partnerships.